'Big Heart' Ackels always helping others

 Ackels came to Fort Wayne with his family at age 7, graduated from North Side High School and got a job at the new GM Parts Plant.
 “I have the distinction of being the first person to quit the plant.
 I got an offer to work in a bike shop back in Michigan (much lower pay) and I’ve been selling bikes ever since,” he said.
 Ackels worked for Woodson Motorsports in Fort Wayne, Ehlerding Motorsports in New Haven and started his own shop in 2013.

 One thing is for sure.
-The new year will bring a lot more charity drives headed up by Big Mike/Big Heart Ackels and his crew at 469 Cycle Shop.
+The new year will bring a lot more charity drives headed up by Big Mike/Big Heart Ackles and his crew at 469 Cycle Shop.

 (0) comments